-The newest platelet inhibitor to be approved by the FDA, ticagrelor (Brilinta®), also works in a similar manner to the other thienopyridine platelet inhibitors.
-Specifically, ticagrelor is a cyclopentyltriazolopyrimidine, and the agent and its equipotent active metabolite reversibly bind to the P2Y12 receptor located on the surface of platelets, preventing platelet signal transduction and activation.^{5,29} In contrast to ticagrelor, the other available thienopyridines work via the irreversible binding to the P2Y12 receptor.
+Ticagrelor (Brilinta[®]), also works in a similar manner to the other thienopyridine platelet inhibitors.
+Specifically, ticagrelor is a cyclopentyltriazolo-pyrimidine, and the agent and its equipotent active metabolite reversibly bind to the P2Y12 receptor located on the surface of platelets, preventing platelet signal transduction and activation.^{5,29} In contrast to ticagrelor, the other available thienopyridines work via the irreversible binding to the P2Y12 receptor.
 In addition, these agents are all prodrugs, while ticagrelor is not.
 Therefore, ticagrelor does not require enzymatic conversion to become pharmacologically active, and is not subject to potential drug interactions associated with the other platelet inhibitors.
-Ticagrelor is administered twicedaily, while clopidogrel and prasugrel are administered once-daily.^{2,4,5} When compared to clopidogrel, ticagrelor resulted in lower platelet receptor expression and a greater extent of inhibition of platelet aggregation, suggesting increased potency at the P2Y12 receptor.30 Of the four available P2Y12 platelet inhibitors, clopidogrel and ticlopidine are currently available generically.
+Ticagrelor is administered twice-daily, while clopidogrel and prasugrel are administered once-daily.^{2,4,5} When compared to clopidogrel, ticagrelor resulted in lower platelet receptor expression and a greater extent of inhibition of platelet aggregation, suggesting increased potency at the P2Y12 receptor.30